Pacific loon: Breeding

 The Pacific loon constructs its nest on the ground near deep lakes.
-This nest is made out of piled-up vegetation.
+This nest is made out of piled-up vegetation and mud.

 This loon lays a clutch of one to two light buff or green eggs with brown spots of various sizes.
 These eggs typically measure 76 by 47 mm.
-Although the eggs are laid a few days a part, they can usually be seen to hatch at intervals not more than a day.
+Although the eggs are laid a few days a part, they can usually be seen to hatch at intervals not more than a day apart.
 Incubation lasts 23 to 25 days.

+Before chicks are able to fish independently, at around 8 weeks, they rely heavily on their parents for support.
+As a part of their care for the chicks, a parent will carry young on their back while swimming to protect the chicks from predation and cold.

 Territoriality

 Socially monogamous Pacific loons have been found to have high territory retention rates (0.92) indicating that the loons are able to successfully defend their nesting lake from other loon pairs or individuals who may be trying to move in.
 Furthermore, males have a greater success at territory retention than females, but no evidence suggests that this difference is attributed to size but is rather due to fighting ability or familiarity with territory.

 Pacific loons prospecting for a new lake frequently visited lakes that were already occupied, this along with high retention rates of lakes indicates that the loon population in Northern Alaska may be saturated.
 The Pacific loon has also been known to be very aggressive, engaging in interspecific killing of both hatch year and after hatch year individuals who intentionally or accidentally approach the loon's nesting area.

 A pair of Pacific loons will defend young as a parental unit in which one parent protects the nest or fledglings while the other parent aggressively attacks the perceived threat.
 If the threat is another animal on the water, the attacking loon will extend its head and neck in an aggressive manner and dive under the threat in an attempt to stab it with its beak as it resurfaces.
 Pacific loons are so aggressive, they have even been observed displaying threatening body language towards passing airplanes in Alaska.